Band-filling effect on magnetic anisotropy using a Green's function method: Results and discussions

-\redbf{The effect of doping concentration and site-disorder effect on MAE} Fe concentration and site disordering can significantly affect the MAE.
-As we have shown, the Fe$_{2d}$ sites, which represent a high doping concentration, have much lower anisotropy than the Fe$_{1a}$ sites, which represent a lower doping concentration.
-By replacing the Fe$_{2d}$ sites back with Li atoms in the $hex2$ supercell, we calculated the MAE with a smaller concentration $x$=0.166 and found that MAE from Fe$_{1a}$ site becomes even larger than it was in the $hex2$ supercell for $x$=0.5.
+Fe concentration and site disordering can significantly affect the MAE.
+As we have shown, the Fe$_{2d}$ sites, which represent a high-doping concentration, have much lower anisotropy than the Fe$_{1a}$ sites, which represent a lower-doping concentration.
+By replacing the Fe$_{2d}$ sites back with Li atoms in the $hex2$ supercell, we calculated the MAE with a smaller concentration $x$=0.166 and found that MAE increase to 22 meV/Fe, which is in very good agreement with previous calculations.\cite{novak.prb2002}.
 An interesting concentration is $x$=0.33.
-If only one of two $2d$ sites is occupied by Fe in the $hex2$ supercell as shown in \rfig{fig:xtal}, then this configuration would correspond to $x$=0.33 and the supercell has two well-isolated Fe atoms.
-The DFT calculation shows both Fe atoms have similar MAE (per Fe) values as the Fe$_{1a}$ site in the $hex2$ supercell for $x$=0.5.
-Even if we assume that Fe atoms tend to separate, with a concentration beyond $x$=0.33, it is unavoidable to have Fe atoms neighboring each other and the hybridization between them cause the MAE (per Fe) to decrease.
-Furthermore, impurity sites are disordered as found in experiments.
-At least at a higher concentration, many Fe atoms would not have the symmetric lateral surroundings as the two Fe sites do in the $hex2$ supercell we used in calculations.
-This site disordering may also have an effect on MAE by lowering the point group symmetry of Fe impurity sites.
+If only one of two $2d$ sites is occupied by Fe in the $hex2$ supercell, as shown in \rfig{fig:xtal}, then this configuration would correspond to $x$=0.33 and the supercell has two well-isolated Fe atoms.
+The DFT calculation shows high MAE with a value of 20 meV/Fe.
+On the other hand, if the two Fe atoms occupy the 2d sites and then are not well separated, the resulting MAE is much smaller (2.8 meV/Fe).
+Even if we assume that Fe atoms tend to separate, with a concentration beyond $x$=0.33, it is unavoidable to have Fe atoms neighboring each other and the hybridization between them causes the MAE (per Fe) to decrease.
+Furthermore, impurity sites are disordered, as found in experiments.
+At least at a higher concentration, many Fe atoms would not have the symmetric lateral surroundings as the two Fe sites do in the $hex2$ supercell we used in the calculations.
+This site disordering may also have an effect on MAE by lowering the point-group symmetry of Fe impurity sites.
 And the $m=\pm2$ states on Fe sites are no longer degenerate, which may decrease MAE per Fe.

-\subsection{MAE in Li$_{2}$[(Li$_{1-x}T_{x}$)N] with $T$=Mn, Co and Ni: The bandfilling effect}
+\subsection{MAE in Li$_{2}$[(Li$_{1-x}T_{x}$)N] with $T$=Mn, Co and Ni: The band-filling effect}